The average cost of owning a car

 Insurance

-The average cost of full coverage car insurance as of August 2024 is $2,329 per year, although your premium may vary based on where you live, the type of vehicle you drive, your driving history, the insurance company you choose and the types and levels of coverage you purchase.
+The average cost of car insurance as of February 2025 is $2,670 per year for full coverage and $773 per year for minimum coverage.
+However, your premium may vary based on where you live, the type of vehicle you drive, your driving history, the insurance company you choose and the types and levels of coverage you purchase.
 Comparing quotes from different carriers and choosing the appropriate amount of coverage for your needs may help you avoid unnecessary expenses.
 Speaking with an insurance expert may help you maximize the value of your car insurance coverage.

 Purchase price and financing